disclaimer

 What Crimes Can Be Expunged in Alaska?

 As already stated, criminal convictions are not expungeable in Alaska.
 As a result, there are no crimes outlined in the state’s statutes for which an offender may obtain an expungement.
-Criminal records can either be set aside or sealed in certain conditions.
+Criminal records can either be set aside or sealed under certain conditions.

 How to Expunge Criminal Records in Alaska